-Calvain Culberson begins in his fourth season as head coach for the Armstrong State University baseball program in 2016-17.
+Calvain Culberson completed his fourth season as head coach for the Armstrong State University baseball program in 2016-17.
 Culberson succeeded long-time head coach Joe Roberts on an interim basis in May 2013, then had the interim tag lifted in January 2014.
 In his four seasons at the helm of the Pirates, Culberson compiled a 104-90 overall head coaching record.

 Armstrong State finished the 2015 season with a 34-14 overall record and a 17-9 Peach Belt Conference record, advancing to the PBC Tournament Championship game.
 The Pirates ended the season ranked No. 26 in the Collegiate Baseball Top 30 Coaches' Poll and featured a pair of first-team All-Peach Belt players in pitchers Tyler Graham and Pete Nagel.

 The Pirates finished with a 28-20 overall record in Culberson's first season in 2014 and advanced to the Peach Belt Conference Tournament semifinals.
 Senior hurler Ethan Bader was named the 2014 Peach Belt Conference's Pitcher of the Year during the season.